AnthonyJM18/ChatApp/README.md

 # ChatApp
-Javascript Mobile (PWA) Chatt app.
+Javascript Mobile (PWA) Chat app.
 Uses node for the server, and react for the frontend.

 note: *Styled for mobile footprints, does not look amazing on desktops*